Oak St/SW 1st Ave station

 Light rail station in Portland, Oregon, U.S.

 Oak Street/Southwest 1st Avenue is a light rail station on the MAX Blue and Red Lines in Portland, Oregon.
-It the 4th stop on the current Eastside MAX.
+It is the 4th stop on the current Eastside MAX.
 It was previously also served by the Yellow Line, from 2004 to 2009, until that line's relocation to the Portland Transit Mall.

 The station has side platforms built into the sidewalk.
 Located on 1st Avenue and spanning the block from Oak Street to Stark Street, it serves office buildings and art galleries, as well as Tom McCall Waterfront Park.

 Bus line connections

 This station on Southwest Oak Street is served by the following bus line: